Manav-Seth/alexa-findmyiphone/README.md

 ## User Config

 Copy `users.example.py` to `users.py` to configure users' iCloud accounts.
-There is a `USERS` dictionary where each key is the name of the user, and each value is a trtupleie of iCloud username, password and devicename.
+There is a `USERS` dictionary where each key is the name of the user, and each value is a trtupleie of iCloud username, password and devicename. example of devicename is iPhone 13 Pro.

 ## How to use